Béla Bevilaqua-Borsodi: Writing career

-In 1935, Bela Borsody began his career as a writer, working primarily in coffee houses in Budapest.
+In 1935, Béla Borsody began his career as a writer, working primarily in coffee houses in Budapest.

 Borsody secretly wrote a book during World War II called Német Maszlag Othotól Adolf Hitlerig 972-1945 published in Budapest by Magyar Téka in 1945.
 Nemet Maszlag means "He will take no lies" and the book is based on German data on the history of the German persecution of Hungarian Jews from the year 972, with a main focus on Adolf Hitler's atrocities.
 The International PEN Society awarded Borsody with their highest honor.

 Borsordy was an expert on the history of Hungarian economics, and wrote a book called Régi és új Magyar Takácsmesterségek or Old and New Weaver Crafts of Hungary.

 His book Magyar Gaudeamus or Old Hungarian Student Songs (1932) is about historical students' customs and songs of Hungary.
 It contains the lyrics of 32 songs with piano arrangements harmonized by composer and pianist Tibor Kazacsay.
 Borsodi also wrote a history of the observatory of Eger University, designed by the astronomer Maximilian Hell and built in 1776.
 The Spekula Observatory astronomical museum is located in the library tower, and Bevilaqua had a planet named after him for his book.

 Themes of essays and monographs from BBB's early years covered the history of the malaria epidemic in Montenegro, Arthur Görgey's Frauenhoffer and Dollond telescopes, and the keys of castle gates.
 He was also an enthusiast for Hungarian puppetry art and identified historic artifacts in the royal graves at Székesfehérvár.
 Borsody also wrote operetta books and puppetry plays.
 In the 1950s, he was the founder and chairman of the Puppetry Artists' Association.
 In addition to writing, he designed scenery, museum displays, and architectural decoration.

-Bela Bevilaqua also wrote about the cultural history of polo, and he wrote an opera libretto about Mátyás deák, a hero in legends and folktales.
+Béla Bevilaqua also wrote about the cultural history of polo, and he wrote an opera libretto about Mátyás deák, a hero in legends and folktales.
 He worked on a novel called Wooden Sparrow, and the cultural history of spectacles.
 Although these books were almost entirely destroyed, Víziváros survived as a 600-page autobiography.
 Forty copies of Víziváros were retained by a Budapest cultural heritage society.
 These books were auctioned, and the income was spent on saving and renewing Borsody's memorial tomb in Kerepesi cemetery.
 The tomb was donated by the international PEN Society.

-Bela Borsody's A Hungarian Memorial to Albrecht Dürer was written because of the close relationship between Dürer and the Bevilacqua family in Italy.
+Béla Borsody's A Hungarian Memorial to Albrecht Dürer was written because of the close relationship between Dürer and the Bevilacqua family in Italy.
 Morando Bevilacqua's family had constructed a castle and a church to form the ancient nucleus of the city of Trento during Roman times.